VishnuTadimeti/JPEG/README.md

 # JPEG

 Upload an image to get detailed insights about an image, everything from shutterspeed, aperture, iso, exposure, to the time it was taken.
-It uses ClarifAI to understand the image and suggest camera settings according to the subject and other parameters.
+It uses ClarifAI to understand the image and uses my algorithm to suggest the best camera settings according to the subject and other parameters.
+More features to come!

 # Setup
 1) `pip install -r requirements.txt`